songjiahaocoding/PeterDB/report/project4.md

   - For AVG, I will behave like SUM.
 Then use the sum variable and the count variable to compute the AVG

 - Describe how your group-based aggregation works.
 (If you have implemented this feature)
+  - I used a `map<Key, pair<int, float>>` to keep track of the information of each distinct groupby attribute
+    - The pair.first represents the count of all tuples which share the same key
+    - The pari.second is the intermediate variable used to calculate the final result
+  - First, I will scan the whole table to update the map just like what I did previously
+  - Then, On calling getNextTuple I will use the information in the map to calculate the value for each distinct attribute

 ### 9. Implementation Detail